 v.
-3c "not given to much wine" (3)
+3c "not given to much wine" (3) and No Excesses

-Paul here focuses upon the self-controlled, moderation that is to characterize women of every age in Christ's church.
+The third godly characteristic Paul focuses upon is the self-controlled, moderation that is to characterize women of every age in Christ's church.
 Godly women are Spirit-controlled in every part of their life.
 They resist excess in any area of daily life.
 They are not slaves to any substance, slaves to any amusement, any fashion, or any attitude that does not please their Master in Heaven.